eriknyquist/nedry/README.rst

        "text_without_mention" is the message text with the bot mention stripped out.
      - Emitted whenever any discord message that starts with a mention of the bots discord name is received, either in a public channel which the bot has access to, or in a DM with the bot.
+Only mentions which are not followed by a command are included here, there is a separate event for commands, BOT_COMMAND_RECEIVED

    * - NEW_DISCORD_MEMBER
      - (member)